jmaberk/DDB/README.md

 # DDB

 This code runs the Bayesian optimisation with the search space defined with the distribution derived boundary (DDB) method.
 It also runs other similar methods to compare performance.
-The paper describing the algorithm has been submitted for review to the ECML 2019 conference.
+The paper describing the algorithm has been submitted for review to Knowledge Based Systems.

 NOTE: The code here is still being edited for clarity.